 Phew, Techweek19 was massive!
 We saw 562 events in 38 locations across New Zealand, engaging thousands of Kiwis on a range of topics from MedTech, to how technology is being used in conservation efforts, to mental health awareness within the industry.

 What did this nationwide festival of innovation look like?
-Here are a few highlights:
+Here are a few highlights below — and check out our Highlights Report for some metrics on the reach and engagement across the nation (and internationally)!

 The Minister for Research, Science and Innovation Megan Woods opened our official launch of Techweek19 in Auckland's Wynyard Quarter with a line that really set the tone for the whole week — "innovation flourishes when linked to purpose".
 Both Woods and Auckland mayor Phil Goff acknowledged that the tech industry, as our country's fastest growing sector, is crucial to our future.